cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 Only available on Enterprise plans.
 {{</Aside>}}

 Dedicated egress IPs are static IP addresses that can be used to allowlist traffic from your organization.
 These IPs are unique to your account and are not used by any other customers routing traffic through Cloudflare’s network.
 Each dedicated egress IP consists of an IPv4 address and an IPv6 range that are assigned to a specific Cloudflare data center.
 At minimum, Cloudflare will provision your account with two dedicated egress IPs corresponding to data centers in two different cities.

 An account can have any number of additional dedicated egress IPs.
+To request additional dedicated egress IPs, contact your account team to schedule a service window.

 ## Enable egress IPs